cyborgoat/MonoLLM/docs/cli.rst

 .. code-block:: bash

    # Use reasoning model with thinking steps
-   unified-llm generate "Solve: If a train travels 60 miles in 45 minutes, what is its speed in mph?" --model qwq-32b --thinking
+   monollm generate "Solve: If a train travels 60 miles in 45 minutes, what is its speed in mph?" --model qwq-32b --thinking

    # Complex reasoning problem
-   unified-llm generate "A farmer has 17 sheep.
+   monollm generate "A farmer has 17 sheep.
 All but 9 die.
 How many are left?" --model qwq-32b --thinking

 System Messages
 ~~~~~~~~~~~~~~~